Managing spreadsheets

 TABLE OF CONTENTS

 The nature of spreadsheets and the data they contain means they often require more careful management than other data types.
-Due to the conversion to PDF, excel files often come to hundreds of pages each within Smartbox.
-Browsers often cannot handle displaying such large files in Smartview.
+To ensure devices and browsers are able to cope with such large and data dense documents, we limit support based on size.

 Why spreadsheets differ to other data types